 • 7 years active as an arbitrator

 Arbitrator Kloepfer established his Arbitration Practice in 2016.
-He is currently a panelist for the American Arbitration Association (AAA) and the Federal Mediation and Conciliation Service (FMCS), the National Association of Railroad Referees, as well as the Postal Service panels for Mail Handlers Union, AFL-CIO and the American Postal Workers Union, AFL-CIO.
-In addition, he is certified as an Arbitrator for the States of Oregon, Washington, Montana, Ohio, Kentucky and Pennsylvania.
-He also served 45 years as an elected Officer for the American Postal Workers Union, AFL-CIO at the Local, Regional and National.
+He is currently a panelist for the American Arbitration Association (AAA) and the Federal Mediation and Conciliation Service (FMCS), the National Mediation Board, as well as the Postal Service panels for Mail Handlers Union, AFL-CIO, and the American Postal Workers Union, AFL-CIO.
+In addition, he is certified as an Arbitrator for the States of Oregon, Washington, Montana, Ohio, Kentucky, and Pennsylvania.
+He also served 45 years as an elected officer for the American Postal Workers Union, AFL-CIO at the Local, Regional and National.

 Meeta Bass, COLERA President, and Arbitrator/Mediator